Introduction

 - Rebranded in 2021, pivoted from scheduled grocery deliveries to instant commerce.

-- Acquired by Zomato based on investment, and they will utilise their logistics knowledge.
+- Acquired by Eternal Limited based on investment, and they will utilise their logistics knowledge.

 - Focusing on snacks, essentials, and some fresh products, mostly in Tier-1 cities.